MicrosoftDocs/dynamics-365-fraud-protection/content/transaction-acceptance-booster.md

 # Boost bank acceptance rates

-One feature that sets Microsoft Dynamics 365 Fraud Protection (Fraud Protection) apart from other products in the market is the transaction acceptance booster.
+One feature that sets Microsoft Dynamics 365 Fraud Protection apart from other products in the market is the transaction acceptance booster.
 This feature helps you benefit from higher acceptance rates by sharing trust knowledge with banks.

 You can opt to directly share Fraud Protection's assessments with participating issuing banks and networks through the acceptance booster service.
 Another option is to receive MID recommendations from Fraud Protection and incorporate them into your authorization requests, resulting in a higher overall acceptance rate.
 While you can use both options on the same transactions where applicable, we recommend that you use the MID recommendation option on transactions from banks who are not participating in the acceptance booster service.